How do I use Message Logs?Follow

 Understanding error codes

-Note: If you send messages using SMPP and/or MM4, you may be more familiar with the 3-digit SMPP and MM4 codes.
-The error codes you can search by in Message Logs are very similar.
-They have a leading digit that indicates whether the error is a client (customer) or service error.
-Click here to learn more about the error code schema.
+Note: If you send messages using SMPP and/or MM4, you may be more familiar with 3-digit SMPP and MM4 codes.
+The error codes you’re able to search by in Message Logs are very similar: they have a leading digit that indicates whether the error is a client (customer) or service error.

-The quantity listed in the Message Logs under segment count indicates the number of segments the original SMS message from the user is broken into before it's sent over the carrier networks.
-There's a limit on the number of supported characters for SMS messages.
-If the message exceeds that limit, it'll be broken into multiple parts.
-Please see our character limits and segmentation practices to learn why your messages may have multiple segments.
+The Segment Count field indicates the number of segments the original SMS message from the user is broken into before it's sent over the carrier networks.
+Because the number of supported characters in an SMS message is limited based on the encoding used, the message that exceeds that limit will be broken into multiple parts.
+See our character limitations and concatenation practices to learn more about why your messages may have multiple segments.